avafinger/bpi-m64-firmware/readme.md

 Banana Pi M64 Ubuntu Xenial Xerus 16.04 LXDE OS Image (firmware)
 ================================================================

+	Kernel has been updated to version 3.10.104, see **Updating Kernel section**

 LXDE (Lightweight X11 Desktop Environment) is a desktop environment which is lightweight and fast and uses less RAM and less CPU while being a feature rich desktop environment.